 How to decrease cortisol levels with essential oils:

-We recommend a hormone balancing diet as the cornerstone of your protocol to decrease cortisol, add sleep and fun activities as you go.
-Any other ideas to lower cortisol?
-Let us know!
+For keeping your cortisol balanced, we recommend a hormone-balancing diet as the cornerstone of your protocol.
+Add sleep and fun activities as you go.
+Remember to emphasize the fun!